keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/analysis.md

       These fields follow the
       [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt)
       timestamp format.
-    * Set the ‘recent’ property.
+    * Set the ‘recent’ property to a time span.
+      This causes the Analysis to use data going back that amount of time.
+      For example, if `recent: 10m` is set, the Analysis studies data from the last ten minutes.
     If neither is set, the Analysis can not be added to the cluster.
   * **args** -- Map of key/value pairs that can be used to substitute variables in the `AnalysisValueTemplate` query.